Merkoba/Meltdown/README.md

 There's a listener mode that can be enabled with `--listener`.

-When the listener is active, it will periodically read a file and check for changes.
+When the listener is active, it will listen for file changes using `watchdog`.

 If it finds text, it will use it as the prompt, or as a command if it starts with the command prefix.